-Explanation of the Metal and Engineering Industry Pension Fund (PMT) pension scheme
+Explanation of 'Pension accrual above the salary threshold (supplementary pension scheme)' at the Metal and Engineering Industry Pension Fund (PMT)

-This Pension 1-2-3 explains what you will and will not receive in our pension scheme.
-That is important to know if, for instance, you change jobs, become occupationally disabled or relocate.
+This Pension 1-2-3 explains what you will and will not receive in our 'Pension accrual above the salary threshold' pension scheme.
+This supplementary pension scheme is an extension of our basic pension scheme.
 Pension 1-2-3 does not provide personal information about your pension.
 Personal information can be found in My PMT (Mijn PMT) at deelnemer.pmt.nl and on your annual Uniform Pension Overview (UPO).
-Your total pension build up in The Netherlands can be found at www.mijnpensioenoverzicht.nl.
+Your total pension can be found at www.mijnpensioenoverzicht.nl.